 South Africa banking for resident and non-resident companies

-- Corporate documents required from companies include i) certificate of registration/incorporation ii) memorandum and articles of association iii) a letter of introduction from the company’s UBO and iv) company’s proof of address;
+- Banks will also request corporate documents for the newly-formed South African company.
+Expect to submit i) certificate of registration/incorporation ii) memorandum and articles of association iii) letter of introduction from the company’s ultimate beneficial owner and iv) company’s proof of address;

-- Depending on the company’s or our Client’s country of domicile, the above documents will be required to i) be notarized by a notary public and ii) either apostilled by a local court or legalized by the South Africa embassy in the domicile country;
+- Depending on the jurisdiction in which our Client/company is domiciled, due diligence documents may need to i) be notarised by a notary public and ii) either apostilled by a local court or legalised by the South Africa embassy in the domicile country;

-- To ensure smooth transfer of funds in and out of South Africa, our Clients must maintain with their preferred bank, clear records of invoices from Clients or sources of funds being transferred into the bank account.
+- To ensure smooth transfer of funds into and out of South Africa, Clients must maintain with the bank clear records of invoices from Clients or sources of funds being transferred into the bank account.

 Trade finance considerations

-- Our Clients looking to secure trade financing with a South African bank must present i) a quality business plan ii) experiences of the business owners iii) latest 3 years audited financial statements iv) a realistic feasibility study and v) strengths and weaknesses analysis (SWOT);
+- Securing trade finance from banks in South Africa is challenging.
+A lot of documents must be submitted, including i) a quality business plan ii) details of the business owners’ experience iii) most recent three years’ audited financial statements iv) a realistic feasibility study and v) a detailed strength and weaknesses analysis (SWOT);

-- Healy Consultants assist our Clients to secure trade finance facilities including i) bank guarantees ii) letters of credit iii) finance against trust receipt and iv) documents against payment and against acceptance;
+- Healy Consultants Group PLC will assist our Client secure trade finance facilities including i) bank guarantees ii) letters of credit iii) finance against trust receipt and iv) documents against payment and against acceptance;

-- We will also help our Clients to obtain corporate finance in the form of a loan, overdraft or simply preferential credit terms;
+- Additionally, we will assist our Clients obtain corporate finance in the form of a loan, overdraft or preferential credit terms;

-- Healy Consultants works with South African banking institutions that offer customized and solution based financial structures including insurance and various other banking disciplines;
+- Healy Consultants Group PLC works with South African banking institutions offering customised, solution-based financial structures including insurance and other banking disciplines;

-- Our Clients engaged in import and export of products to and from other African countries will especially enjoy various funding solutions such as pre- and post-shipment finance, revolving credit facilities and cross border guarantees among others.
+- Clients engaged in import/export of products to and from other African countries will have access to funding solutions such as pre- and post-shipment finance, revolving credit facilities and cross border guarantees.

 Foreign exchange controls considerations

-- The South African government imposes foreign exchange controls on funds transferred in and out of the country by resident individuals and companies although the controls have progressively been eased over the recent years;
+- The South African government imposes light foreign exchange controls on funds transferred into and out of South Africa by resident individuals and companies.
+These controls have fortunately been progressively eased in recent years;

-- Non-residents can freely repatriate funds from the country without any government intervention; however, they will still be required to report all investments into the country to the South African Reserve Bank (SARB);
+- Non-residents can freely repatriate funds from the country without government intervention.
+However, funds transfers into the country must be reported to the South African Reserve Bank (SARB);

-- Local commercial banks must report to SARB all purchase of foreign exchange received by South African residents and companies irrespective of the amount;
+- Local commercial banks must report to SARB all foreign currency purchases received by South Africa residents and companies, irrespective of the amount;

-- Non-resident shareholders can freely repatriate sales proceeds of their shares in a South Africa resident company;
+- Non-resident shareholders can freely repatriate sales proceeds of shares in a South Africa-resident company;

 Frequently asked questions